9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/9/2022 - _Intake Prototyping Day 9_**

-Today we will get started on building our intake, we also decided that we wanted to work on the robot some over the weekend so we will spend part of the day gathering supplies that we will need to build some of the intake over the weekend.
+Today we will get started on building our intake.
+We also decided that we wanted to work on the robot some over the weekend, so we will spend part of the day gathering supplies, that we will need, to build some of the intake over the weekend.

 ### **Attendance**
 - [x] Rhett